Théo Bongonda: Genk

 Bongonda joined fellow Belgian First Division A club Genk in summer 2019 for a club-record fee.

 Bongonda scored the game winner for Genk against Standard Liège in the Belgian Cup Final on 25 April 2021.

 On 23 July 2021, Bongonda scored Genk's first goal in the 2021–22 Belgian First Division A season, securing a 1–1 draw against the same opponents.

 Cádiz

 On 26 August 2022, Bongonda Edris returned to Spain after signing a four-year contract with Cádiz in the top tier.

 Spartak Moscow

 In July 2023, Bongonda agreed to move to Russian club Spartak.
 The contract is calculated until 2026.
 It is alleged that Spartak paid Cadiz 10 million euros.

+He left Spartak at the conclusion of the 2025–26 season.

 International career

 Bongonda was born in Belgium to a Congolese father and Belgian mother.
 He is a youth international for Belgium.
 In January 2022, Fifa accepted his eligibility join the DR Congo national team.
 He debuted for the DR Congo national team in a 1–0 friendly loss to Bahrain on 1 February 2022.

 On 27 December 2023, he was selected from the list of 24 Congolese players selected by Sébastien Desabre to compete in the 2023 Africa Cup of Nations.

+On 19 May 2026, he was included in the 26-man squad selected by head coach Sébastien Desabre to represent the DR Congo at the 2026 FIFA World Cup.